 “Everyone has moments of anxiety, frustration, and inner conflict, so we focus on those feelings in our lyrics.
 We want to show that they’re part of what makes each person unique and free, and that embracing them is important.
 Through our performances, we hope fans can feel our energy, excitement, and the sense of fun we put into everything.
 We work hard to create shows that let people share those feelings with us,” Atarashii Gakko! said.

-Andrew Darchiville, 41, from White Plains, New York is beyond grateful for the unifying force Atarashii Gakko!
-He feels that they have made a rallying call for fans to embrace their identity and be open-minded, and in turn brough much needed awareness to Japanese culture.
+Andrew Darchiville, 41, from White Plains, New York is beyond grateful for the unifying force of Atarashii Gakko!
+He feels that they have made a rallying call for fans to embrace their identity and be open-minded, and in turn brought much needed awareness to Japanese culture.

-“They’re spreading Japanese culture to people that don’t are not familiar with Japanese culture.
+“They’re spreading Japanese culture to people who are not familiar with it.
 And I also think that they’re bringing such a diverse group of people together.
 Like the people that we’ve met are just such a variety.
 So it’s been super cool.
-Yeah, different features.
-Yeah, exactly, yeah.
-Just like, it’s like, one big, just culture, blend of energy and love.
+It’s like, one big culture blend of energy and love.
 It’s just awesome,” Darchiville said.

 After the sold-out show at Terminal 5 where SUZUKA could be seen crowd surfing and climbing barricades like a true rockstar, it is evident that Atarashii Gakko! are a force to be reckoned with.